sanath-narasimhan/academic-static/content/post/First-Search-engine.md

 +++
 <h1>**Search Engine with Python**</h1>
 <body>A good search engine need not be sophisticated, it is better to start simple to understand the workings of a good search engine.
-Of-course the first thing we need is a good dataset for raw textual data for oyr mining purpose.
+Of-course the first thing we need is a good dataset for raw textual data for our mining purpose.
 I have used the kaggle [data-set](https://www.kaggle.com/jessicali9530/kuc-hackathon-winter-2018/home) which consists of patient reviews on medications.
 This is in  _**csv**_  format so we use **pandas** dataframe to load it into python.

 </body>
 <h2>**Data Preprocessing:**</h2>
-To make things easy we are going to match search with only the reviews available.The first challenge we face is data preprocessing.
+To make things easy we are going to match search with only the reviews available.
+The first challenge we face is data preprocessing.
 In our raw data set (test and train data combine) there are about **215,000** records.
-Upon inspection there are unsuable rows with incomplete "condition" and "Drug name" columns.
+Upon inspection there are unusable rows with incomplete "condition" and "Drug name" columns.
 After dropping those we are left with **213,892** rows.

 The reviews contain some html codes that are left as is and need to be converted to utf-8 encoded string with **htlm** library's unescape function.
-Once this is done now its time for text mining, we convert each review string into a list of words with the _**split**_ function for a string.
+Once this is done now it's time for text mining, we convert each review string into a list of words with the _**split**_ function for a string.
 We ensure that all words are in **lower case** and must be of minimum length 3.

 The **nltk** library is one of the best and easiest for natural language processing with python which includes **_stopwords.stop("english")_** which can be downloaded and the function is available in the **corpus** function on the module.
 We use this to remove stop words from our  reviews.
 The library also consists of **_WordNetLemmatizer()_** using which we create a lemmatizer object and use the **__lemmatize()__** function on each word to find it's root word.
 This ends the preprocessing step.